scylladb/cpp-rust-driver/docs/source/topics/building/README.md

 # Building

-The Scylla C/C++ Driver will build on most standard Unix-like and Microsoft Windows platforms.
+The ScyllaDB C/C++ Driver will build on most standard Unix-like and Microsoft Windows platforms.
 Packages are available for the following platforms:

 * [CentOS 7 64-bit][cpp-driver-centos7]